 This year my family will be joining in the Driveway Dawn Service, as families across the country stand at the end of their driveways, balconies or living rooms at 6am to commemorate Anzac Day.
 Another great way to help your children learn about this important day, is by incorporating Anzac Day art, craft and cooking ideas into their home learning routine.

 One of the iconic ways in which we remember the Anzacs is with the ‘army biscuit’, more commonly known as the Anzac Biscuit.
 This is my Nan’s Anzac Biscuit recipe, and it’s a great one to make with the kids this Anzac Day.

 Find my Nan’s Anzac Biscuits recipe here.

 Anzac Day Craft Ideas

-Felt Red Poppies – A tutorial for a simple no-sew felt poppies that the kids could.
-See tutorial at Paging Supermoms.
+Felt Red Poppies – A tutorial for simple no-sew felt poppies that the kids could create.